 All the latest news to the Europen Federation of Executives in the Sectors of Energy and Research

-FECER is composed of a President, a General secretary, a Treasurer and four Vice-Presidents.
+FECER is composed of a President, a General secretary, a Treasurer and Vice-Presidents.
 They are elected for a three-year renewable mandate.